Kialo requires cookies to work correctly.

 Rights should apply to anything capable of well-being or suffering.

-To make this claim is to be speciecistic, as in
+To make this claim is to be speciesist (

-description of the term, as a logic fallacy that grants humans rights that no other species can attain, simply because of the fact that a human is a human.
-Circulum viciosum.
+as a logical fallacy that grants humans rights that no other species can attain, simply because of the fact that a human is a human.
+Circulum viciosum).

 Were a close acquaintance to oneself revealed to have been a machine with human aesthetics, but behaviorally indistinguishable from a human, one would not be able to hold that the entity was not alive.